Performance Testing Interview Questions and Answer

 - Running load test and analyzing the result

-Planning/Design: This is the primary phase where team will be gathering the requirements of the performance testing.
-Requirements can be Business, Technical, System and Team requirements.
+- Planning/Design: This is the primary phase where the team will be gathering the requirements of the performance testing.
+Requirements can be Business, Technical, System, and Team requirements.

 - Test Development (Test Procedures, Test Scenarios, Test Cases)